 - It must integrate or transcend disciplines in ways that would significantly benefit from peer review by a tri-agency interdisciplinary committee

-Potential applicants are encouraged to discuss this funding opportunity by emailing their Research Facilitator as soon as possible.
+Potential applicants are encouraged to discuss this funding opportunity with their Faculty Research Facilitator.

 |Faculty Deadline||Consult your Faculty Research Facilitator.|